-It's very rare that women don't make enough breast milk for their babies, but it may take a little while before you feel confident your baby is getting what they need.
+It may take a little while before you feel confident your baby is getting what they need.

 "Your baby will generally let you know, but wet and dirty nappies are a good indication, as well as hearing your baby swallow," says Zoe Ralph, an infant feeding worker in Manchester and Fellow of the Institute of Health Visiting.

 Exclusive breastfeeding (breast milk only) is recommended for around the first 6 months of your baby's life.
 Introducing bottle feeds will reduce the amount of breast milk you produce.

 See Unicef's checklist How can I tell if breastfeeding is going well?
 (PDF, 77kb) for more guidance.

 - Your baby has a wide mouth and a large mouthful of breast.

 - Your baby's chin is touching your breast, their lower lip is rolled down (you can't always see this) and their nose isn't squashed against your breast.